HardisonCo/.github/international/bahrain/bh-health/hms-sys/index.md

 ## Integration Points

-This document outlines how HMS-SYS is integrated with bh_Health systems in Bahrain.
+This document outlines how HMS-SYS is integrated with bh-health systems in Bahrain.